stepan662/car-come/rest-api/README.md

 ## Express server

-- install yarn (with node.js)
+- install node
-- run `yarn install` in this folder to install necessary packages
+- run `npm install` in this folder to install necessary packages
-- run `node server.js` to start the server (it will run on port 3000)
+- run `npm run start` to start the server (it will run on port 3000)